runspired/runspired.com/_posts/2025-02-06-exploring-transformed-and-derivied-values-in-schema-record.md

 Transformations:

-- operate data to/from the cache and your app code (they run when the value is accessed or set on the record)
+- operate on data to/from the cache and your app code (they run when the value is accessed or set on the record)
 - are guaranteed to operate
 - could well be type info (but still aren't, use types for types)